neerajk555/SQL-Training-exercise/module-10-ddl-schema/07-Speed-Drills.md

-# Speed Drills — DDL & Schema Design (2 min each)
+# Speed Drills — DDL & Schema Design

 **Purpose:** Build muscle memory for common DDL operations.
-Set a 2-minute timer for each drill!

 **How to Practice:**
 1. Read the task